FLAME: Federated Learning Across Multi-device Environments: Evaluation

 \subsection{Implementation Details and Hyperparameters}

 For our experiments, we use the DeepConvLSTM model architecture proposed for HAR~\cite{deepconvlstm}.
 Our FL training setup is implemented in Tensorflow using the Flower framework~\cite{beutel2020flower}.
-We use the TF HParams API\footnote{\url{https://www.tensorflow.org/tensorboard/hyperparameter_tuning_with_hparams}} for hyperparameter tuning and arrived at the following training hyperparameters: \{\system{} learning rate = $1e^{-3}$, batch size = 32, optimizer = Adam, rounds = 100, local epochs = 20 for RealWorld and PAMAP2 and 10 for Opportunity\}.
-For other variables in \system{}, we use personalization factor $\lambda$ = 1.0, device sampling ratio = 0.5, $\alpha$ for time utility = 0.5, and $\alpha$ for Oort's time utility = 2.0.
+We use the TF HParams API for hyperparameter tuning and arrived at the following training hyperparameters: \{\system{} learning rate = $1e^{-3}$, batch size = 32, optimizer = Adam, rounds = 100, local epochs = 20 for RealWorld and PAMAP2 and 10 for Opportunity\}.
+For other variables in \system{}, we use personalization factor $\lambda$ = 1.0, device sampling ratio = 0.5, $\alpha$ for time utility = 0.5, $\alpha$ for Oort's time utility = 2.0, and $b$ for $\pi_{cpow-d}$'s minibatch size = 50\% number of samples.